-See "Production Schedule" on the Minnesota State Register website for publication dates and deadlines.
+See "Production Schedule" on the Minnesota State Register website (https://mn.gov/admin/bookstore/register.jsp) for publication dates and deadlines.

 After the Governor receives a copy of the adopted rules, the Governor may veto the rules.
 (Note: rules that are exempt under section 14.386 are subject to the Governor's veto, unlike good-cause-exempt rules under section 14.388).
 To veto the rules, the Governor must submit a notice of the veto to the State Register within 14 days of receiving the rules from the Secretary of State.
 A veto is effective when the veto notice is submitted to the State Register.
 The Governor's Office will let you know whether the rule or portions of the rule will be vetoed.